• Skip to main content

 The University of Texas Health Science Center at Houston (UTHealth): Established in 2023, this Houston program offers extensive clinical training opportunities in diverse healthcare settings.

-The University of Texas Health Science Center at Houston (UTHealth) (Houston): Established in 2024, this San Antonio program focuses on serving rural and underserved populations.
+The University of Texas Health Science Center at San Antonio (UTHealth) (Houston): Established in 2024, this San Antonio program focuses on serving rural and underserved populations.

 The USAGPAN Army DNP Anesthesia Nursing program: offered in partnership with Baylor University’s Louise Herrington School of Nursing is unique in combining advanced doctoral-level education with military service, tuition-free training, access to diverse clinical experiences in military and civilian settings, and a leadership-focused curriculum tailored to prepare CRNAs for roles in both healthcare and the armed forces.